vznh/vznh/README.md

 # 👋
-I'm a recent graduate fro UC Santa Cruz with a primary in both Computer Science and Applied Math.
+I'm a recent graduate from UC Santa Cruz with a primary in both Computer Science and Applied Math.
 Ex-Apple, Ex-startup.

 - ⚙️ I use `.ts`, `.tsx` for my startups/side projects.